dpcairns/react-famous-cats/labs/LAB-01-02/LAB-01.md

 Looking For | Points (10)
 :--|--:
 Wire Frame Design with Annotations | 4
-TDD `renderHTML` template function with dynamic data | 3 Orchestration in `app.js` works correctly | 2
+TDD `renderImage` template function with dynamic data | 3 Orchestration in `app.js` works correctly | 2
 Use functional `.forEach` for looping to create Image components | 1